haenara-shin/Kaggle/2 SIIM-FISABIO-RSNA COVID-19 Detection/README.md

     'Negative for Pneumonia' 'Typical Appearance' 'Indeterminate Appearance' 'Atypical Appearance'
     ```
   - To make a prediction of one of the above labels, create a prediction string similar to the "none" class above: e.g. `atypical 1 0 0 1 1`
-  - The images are in DICOM format, which means they contain additional data that might be useful for visualizing and classifying.
+  - The images are in `DICOM format`(의료용 디지털 영상 및 통신 표준), which means they contain additional data that might be useful for visualizing and classifying.
 - Dataset information
   - The train dataset comprises 6,334 chest scans in DICOM format, which were de-identified to protect patient privacy.
 All images were labeled by a panel of experienced radiologists for the presence of opacities as well as overall appearance.
   - Note that all images are stored in paths with the form `study/series/image`.
 The `study` ID here relates directly to the study-level predictions, and the `image` ID is the ID used for image-level predictions.
 The hidden test dataset is of roughly the same scale as the training dataset.